geopython/pygeoapi/docs/source/crs.rst

 * `storage_crs_coordinate_epoch` - epoch of `storage_crs` for a dynamic coordinate reference system

-These configuration fields are all optional.
+These per-Provider configuration fields are all optional.
 Default for CRS-values is `http://www.opengis.net/def/crs/OGC/1.3/CRS84`, so "WGS84" with lon/lat axis ordering.
 If the storage CRS of the spatial feature collection is a dynamic coordinate reference system, `storage_crs_coordinate_epoch` configures the coordinate epoch of the coordinates.